alexjwatts83/ESkinet/README.md

 had to install `ng add @angular/material@18` instead as by default it was trying to in stall v17, why don't know I thinkt its a known bug though

 ### Angular Tailwind CSS
 installing https://v3.tailwindcss.com/docs/installation instead of version 4, just I can use the version he was using in the course.
-V4 looked like a pretty big change
+V4 looked like a pretty big change.

+Added lint in the setting to ignore the scss warning when adding the @s ine the style.scss file `"scss.lint.unknownAtRules": "ignore"`